Summary

-Here is a fact that surprises most Windows developers: the most powerful AI coding assistant available today does not run natively on Windows.
+A fact that surprises many Windows developers is that the most capable AI coding assistant currently available does not run natively on Windows.
 Claude Code, Anthropic’s agentic command-line tool that can autonomously write, test, and debug entire applications, was built for Linux and macOS.
-If you are one of the hundreds of millions of developers on Windows 11, you might think you are locked out.
-You are not.
-Thanks to WSL2 — the Windows Subsystem for Linux 2 — you can run a full Linux environment inside Windows with near-native performance, and Claude Code runs flawlessly inside it.
+Windows 11 users may suppose they are excluded.
+They are not.
+WSL2 (the Windows Subsystem for Linux 2) provides a full Linux environment inside Windows with near-native performance, and Claude Code operates reliably within it.

-I have been running this exact setup for months now, building production applications, publishing blog posts, and managing infrastructure — all from Claude Code running inside WSL2 on a Windows 11 machine.
-This guide is everything I wish I had when I started.
-It covers every step from a fresh Windows 11 installation to running your first AI-assisted project, with every command, every config file, and every expected output included.
+The configuration described here has been used continuously for several months in production work, blog publication, and infrastructure management, with Claude Code running inside WSL2 on Windows 11.
+This guide aggregates the material that would have been useful at the outset.
+It covers every step from a fresh Windows 11 installation to the execution of a first AI-assisted project, with every command, configuration file, and expected output included.

-By the end of this guide, you will have a complete development environment with Claude Code, Python, Node.js, Docker, VS Code integration, and GPU passthrough for machine learning — all running beautifully on Windows 11.
+By the conclusion of this guide, readers will have a complete development environment comprising Claude Code, Python, Node.js, Docker, VS Code integration, and GPU passthrough for machine learning, all running on Windows 11.

 Claude Code is Anthropic’s official agentic CLI tool for software development.
-Unlike a simple chatbot that gives you code snippets to copy and paste, Claude Code is an autonomous agent.
-It reads your codebase, writes files, runs commands, installs dependencies, executes tests, fixes errors, and iterates until your project works.
-It is, by a wide margin, the most capable AI coding tool available in 2026.
+Unlike a simple chatbot that provides code snippets for manual copying, Claude Code operates as an autonomous agent.
+It reads the codebase, writes files, runs commands, installs dependencies, executes tests, fixes errors, and iterates until the project works as intended.
+By a substantial margin, it is the most capable AI coding tool available in 2026.

 Claude Code is available in several forms:

-- CLI (terminal) — The original and most powerful version.
-Runs in your terminal with full access to your filesystem, git, and every tool on your machine.
+- CLI (terminal): the original and most capable version.
+It runs in the terminal with full access to the filesystem, git, and every tool on the machine.

-- Desktop app — Available for Mac and Windows.
-Provides a graphical interface with the same underlying capabilities.
+- Desktop app: available for macOS and Windows.
+It provides a graphical interface with the same underlying capabilities.

-- Web app — Available at claude.ai/code.
-No installation required.
+- Web app: available at claude.ai/code.
+No installation is required.

-- IDE extensions — Integrates directly into VS Code and JetBrains IDEs.
+- IDE extensions: integrate directly with VS Code and JetBrains IDEs.

-The CLI version is where Claude Code truly shines.
-It has unrestricted access to your development environment, can run any command, and operates with the same power as you sitting at the terminal.
-But the CLI runs natively on Linux and macOS only.
-On Windows, you need WSL2.
+The CLI version is the most capable form of Claude Code.
+It has unrestricted access to the development environment, can run any command, and operates with the same authority as a developer at the terminal.
+The CLI runs natively only on Linux and macOS.
+On Windows, WSL2 is required.

 WSL2 is not an emulator or a compatibility layer.
 It runs a real Linux kernel inside a lightweight virtual machine managed by Windows.
 The result is genuine Linux performance with seamless Windows integration.